 Fill in the Blank: Fill in the blank with the correct word.

-- Fighting poor nutrition ( ) about 3% of a country's annual GDP.
+- The report ( ) that 3% of a country's GDP goes towards fighting malnutrition.

 post-Comprehension: Talk about the following questions in pairs/groups.
 Remember to support your answers!